2 years to reach maturity

 Start harvesting as soon as plants are 30 cm tall and stem bases are at least 1 cm thick.
 Leaves and stalks can be harvested throughout the growing season.
 Young stalks can be pulled by hand or cut at ground level and the leaves trimmed and discarded.
+Alternatively, dig up the plant and divide the root ball, replanting part of the plant to generate fresh growth.

 Divide the root ball and replant immediately.

-Cut off at least 2 cm from the end of the leaves of a lemongrass stalk, and put the base end in a glass of water in the sun until roots sprout.
+Cut off at least 2cm from the end of the leaves of a lemongrass stalk, and put the base end in a glass of water in the sun until roots sprout.
 Transplant when roots are 2 cm long.

 Lemongrass is a light feeder